-Nigeria: Breaking – Buratai Orders Immediate Investigation On Alleged Long Queues of Trucks, Extortion in Borno – AllAfrica.com
+Buratai orders investigation into allegation of extortion by soldiers – The Nation Newspaper

 |

-The Chief of Army Staff, Lieutenant General TY Buratai, has on Sunday ordered for an immediate investigation on allegation of long queues of trucks and extortion of motorists and drivers along Gamboru Ngala road Borno state.
-He made the call through …
+The Chief of Army Staff, Lt.
+General Tukur Buratai has ordered investigation into the allegations of extortion levelled against soldiers along Maiduguri-Gamboru Ngala Road in Borno state.
+It was further alleged that the extortion from motorists had …

-Buratai orders investigation into alleged extortion by soldiers
+Buratai launches investigation into 'extortion' by soldiers

-Buratai Orders Investigation Into Alleged Extortion By Nigerian Soldiers
+Buratai Orders Probe Into Alleged Soldiers' Extortion On Motorists

 Do you have something awesome to share with the world?
 Click here to share